Jamie PackerProjects

 The Sniper-Captain Confound

-The most interesting finding came from analysing errors.
+The most interesting finding came from analysing misclassifications.

 Four CT-side Rotators (biguzera, chopper, bLitz, and apEX) were misclassified as AWPers, sometimes confidently.
 What do they have in common?
 They're all In-Game Leaders (IGLs).